Application submission closed for Summer 2021

 The Honors College with Johnson & Johnson Women in STEM2D Life Sciences Summer Undergraduate Research Fellowship (HCW-SURF) award includes a $4000 stipend for a 10 week summer research experience.
 The Fellowship is generously funded by the Honors College with Johnson & Johnson Women in STEM2D.

 The Fellowship is open to Honors College undergraduate women that are Division of Life Science majors (Biological Sciences (119), Cell Biology & Neuroscience (146), Genetics (447), or Molecular Biology & Biochemistry (694)) pursuing novel, independent life science based undergraduate research under the supervision of Rutgers-NB faculty members.
 Students may work with DLS faculty or faculty from other departments in SAS or other units (e.g. RWJMS, CINJ, Biomedical Engineering, Pharmacy).
-Students working with DLS faculty not selected for this award will automatically be considered for the DLS-SURF.
+Students working with eligible DLS faculty and not selected for this award will automatically be considered for the DLS-SURF.

 You must be eligible to work in the U.S. to receive a fellowship.